projectcalico/calico/docs/GettingStarted.md

 From your git checkout, use Vagrant to start the CoreOS servers
 * `vagrant up`

-You should now have three CoreOS servers, each running etcd in a cluster.
+You should now have two CoreOS servers, each running etcd in a cluster.
 The servers are named core-01 and core-02.
 By default these have IP addresses 172.17.8.101 and 172.17.8.102.
 If you want to start again at any point, you can run

 * `vagrant destroy`
 * `vagrant up`